 Water is traditionally seen as a basic necessity along with food and shelter.
 Even in the three, it is finite resource, which makes it even more precious.
-However, in the 1980s and 1990s a wave of water privatisation took over and many countries following neo-liberal policies, privatised their water.
-This changed the outlook towards water as a basic public need to a public commodity to be freely traded in and profiteered from.
+However, in the 1980s and 1990s a wave of privatisation took over and many countries following neo-liberal policies privatised their water.
+This changed the outlook towards water from a basic public need to a public commodity to be freely traded in and profiteered from.

-It is only in the 21th Century that people have realised that a resource like water should be managed by the public sector due to the reasons given said below:
+It is only in the 21th Century that people have realised that a resource like this should be managed by the public sector due to the reasons given said below:

 1. Water as a commodity, rather than a basic need:

 In contrast, when water is deemed as a commodity, it gives rise to the question of affordability.
 And when it is a question of affordability it is unfair to the underprivileged.
-And that’s why water suites better in the hands of a public enterprise rather than a private enterprise.
+And that’s why this precious resource suits better in the hands of a public enterprise rather than a private enterprise.

 2. Pricey and significant amount of price hikes:

 In Guayaquil, Ecuador, the price of water went up by 180% after privatisation of water.
 In Jakarta, Indonesia, the price went up 258%, without high quality of water supplied.
 In La Paz and El Alto, 80,000 families could not afford the setting up of a pipeline and the tariffs levied.

 These statistics show that the privatisation of water is not in the interests of the poor and unprivileged, but these are the people who are in dire need of access to quality, affordable water.
 This is because of the very nature of water as a pressing necessity that hiking prices do not seem unjustified because people would still be willing to pay for it.
 And with such a money-minting business in town, it is no wonder that private entities want to covet it.
 Even in U.K., the statistics show that the people about 2.3 billion pounds more than what they would if the water there was a public utility.
 This shows that water privatisation from the financial angle is a no-no.